briansimiyuj/doctor-appointment-app/README.md

           ii.
 For every input field, create a function to handle the input change

         f.
 Create useEditFormInput hook to handle all input change functions
+          i.
+Check if the input value is the same as the current value and return